davmesrui/davmesrui.github.io/teaching.md

 ---

 ### Academic Course 2022/2023 (University of Edinburgh)
-Workshop in MatLab and R:
+Workshop in MatLab and R
--

 Applications of Econometrics (Econometrics 2):
 - Tutorial Groups